Econify/graphql-rest-router/README.md

 ### Usage with Web Frameworks

-Currently GQL Rest Router only supports Express out of the box.
-Please submit a PR or an Issue if you would like to see GQL Rest Router support additional frameworks.
+Currently GraphQL Rest Router only supports Express out of the box.
+Please submit a PR or an Issue if you would like to see GraphQL Rest Router support additional frameworks.

 #### Usage with Express

-It is common to leverage GraphQL Rest Client on a server that is already delivering a website as opposed to standing up a net new server.
+It is common to leverage GraphQL Rest Router client on a server that is already delivering a website as opposed to standing up a new server.
 To integrate with an existing express server, simply export GraphQL Rest Router as express using `.asExpressRouter()` instead of starting up a new server using `.listen(port)`.

 For Example: